MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 1. If needed, change to the Azure subscription you want to use for the backups.

    By default, Velero stores backups in the same Azure subscription as your VMs and disks and won't allow you to restore backups to a resource group in a different subscription.
-To enable backups and restores across subscriptions, you'll need to specify a subscription to use for your backups.
+To enable backups and restores across subscriptions, specify a subscription to use for your backups.
 You can skip this step if you're already in the subscription you want to use for your backups.

    Switch to the subscription you want to use for your backups: